Guide, Updated 15 May 2026

 Usually the same centre on a first retake.
 You already know the routes, your instructor knows the local fault patterns, and the cooling period lessons can target the specific routes you tested on.
 Switching centres makes more sense after a second or third fail, when the structural reset of changing route environments combines with new instructor input to break a pattern.

-Why does the third-attempt pass rate drop to 45.2%?
+Does the third-attempt pass rate drop below the first?

 Will my second-attempt fail show up on insurance or my licence?